StephanieArgy/StephanieArgy.github.io/now.md

 * Writing: My focus is on developing my ability to write prose, mostly fiction, some non-fiction.
 * Coding: After delving into assorted frameworks, scaffoldings, preprocessors and task runners, my current goal is to strip my technique back down to the basics and focus on HTML, CSS and JavaScript/jQuery, always with responsive design/mobile first at the forefront of what I'm doing.
+* Angel Investing:
+* Greek/Greece: In preparation for a trip to the land of my ancestors early next year, I'm studying Greek.
+(I'm doing this partly on my own, and partly